- How Does a Percolator Make Coffee?

 Made with stainless steel, this Stanley percolator is rust-proof and travel-ready.
 For a camping percolator, it looks gorgeous: brushed steel exteriors, a clear knob, and a well-designed spout that pours perfectly.
-And its silicone handle is removable in case you need to heat directly over fire.
+And its silicone handle is removable in case you need to heat it directly over the fire.
 We absolutely love that if we decide to use this in the kitchen instead of outdoors, it won’t look out of place on the kitchen counter.

 Though there’s nothing special about the design inside, the material used allows the pot to keep coffee hot for almost four hours and can also keep cool drinks cool for nine.
-That’s quite a feat isn’t it?
+That’s quite a feat, isn’t it?

 So which percolator do I buy?

 Despite the arrival of many shiny new coffee makers, the percolator maintains a loyal following because of its simplicity.
-Many reviewers are nostalgic of the heavy build of percolators from the past and are a tad disappointed with today’s options.
-That doesn’t mean that what you’ll find on Amazon are lacking though — these options can still last you years but don’t expect decades of service.
+Many reviewers are nostalgic for the heavy build of percolators from the past and are a tad disappointed with today’s options.
+That doesn’t mean that what you’ll find on Amazon is lacking though — these options can still last you years but don’t expect decades of service.
 They just don’t make them like they used to.

 Among our top 5, the Faberware Yosemite is our favourite.
 It has all you’ll need in a percolator: odour-resistant, sturdy, large-capacity, dishwasher-safe, and induction-ready.
 What more can you ask for?

 For travel, we like the Coleman for its bail handle and light, durable body.
-Put it on the grill, over direct fire, or a butane burner and it’s still alright.
+Put it on the grill, over direct fire, or on a butane burner and it’s still alright.